Gaby Chiappe: Career

 Chiappe worked on Family Affairs until 2002, in a busy work environment.
 After a few years as a working screenwriter, Chiappe got her first agent, Christine Glover, who had been recommended by a friend and who was still her agent in 2017.
 Regarding writing for television, Chiappe has said that she is a slow writer and meets the industry's strict deadlines only by working at all hours.
 From 2000 to 2015, Chiappe worked on various other soaps and television shows as a commissioned writer, and began developing her own series: The Level, which she co-created with Alex Perrin and which aired in 2016.

-In her last commissioned television role, writing for the Scottish drama Shetland, Chiappe and script executive Clare Batty wrote a difficult storyline about rape, which was received positively, and described as important and powerful, and not gratuitous.
+Writing for the Scottish drama Shetland, Chiappe and script executive Clare Batty wrote a difficult storyline about rape, which was received positively, and described as important and powerful, and not gratuitous.
 Chiappe had worked with the organisation Rape Crisis at their HQ in Leeds to develop the storyline.
 Chiappe and Batty were praised for their presented the subject.

 Chiappe had starting working on her first feature film screenplay, Their Finest, an adaptation from the novel Their Finest Hour and a Half, in 2008 or 2009, and it was filmed five or six years later.
 (Note: Chiappe describes the writing and filming periods in relation to her eldest son's school age, corresponding to these approximate dates.)
 She also appears in a cameo in one of the World War II propaganda films shown in the film.
 In this process, Chiappe is said in Gibraltar Magazine to have "found there wasn't too big a difference between writing scripts for television and film".
 In 2017, Chiappe was adapting another novel, Dark Matter, for screenplay.
 She noted that she had more freedom to write a feature film and develop a television series as her children got older.

 In 2018, the Writers' Guild of Great Britain released a report it had commissioned about gender inequality in screenwriting, simultaneously launching a campaign called Equality Writes, backed by various female writers, including Chiappe, and asking for an equal split of writers by 2020.

 Expanding into more films, Chiappe co-wrote the 2020 film, Misbehaviour, with Rebecca Frayn, about the 1970 Miss World pageant and Women's liberation movement.
 In 2019, she was set to write for the Ed Rubin television development The Beast Must Die.
 During the COVID-19 pandemic, Chiappe was one of the writers who contributed to ITV's Isolation Stories.

+In July 2025, it was announced that Chiappe would take over as head writer for the sixth series of Slow Horses, after the departure of Will Smith as showrunner.